 Important Dates & Reminders

 - Freshmen/Transfer Students: Please request accommodations for placement tests and SOAR, if needed.

-- Incoming Fall Students: Please apply for accommodations no later than the end of June, if possible.
+- Incoming Fall Students: Please apply for accommodations no later than the end of June (or by April 1st if requesting Housing Accommodations).
 This helps us accommodate the large numbers of new students each fall.
-Even if you are unsure about using accommodations, you can establish eligibility now, so accommodations can be implemented quickly should you need them.
+Even if you are unsure about using accommodations, you can establish eligibility now, so accommodations can be implemented more quickly should you need them.

 3 Steps to Apply for Accommodations